-Many companies today add retinol, retinoic acid and other retinoids like retinyl acetate and palmitate to their ingredients list just so that they can market their product as anti-aging but that doesn’t mean that the retinol in their product is actually working.
-This is something to be aware of if the price of a product seems too good to be true, then it likely is, as high-quality retinol formulas are difficult and costly to manufacture, which is why effective ones can seem expensive.
+Many companies today add retinol, retinoic acid and other retinoids like retinyl acetate and palmitate to their ingredients list just so that they can market their product as anti-aging, but that doesn’t mean that the retinol in their product is actually working.

 We offer a variety of pharmaceutical-grade retinol products formulated by licensed and experienced chemists in a U.S., FDA certified lab.
-Check out MUAC’S 0.3% Retinol formula, our 0.5% retinol lotion, or for youthful rejuvenation on full power…our Anti-Aging Power Pack!
-For those with sensitive skin, our Retinol Night Mask is an ideal “first retinol product!”
+Check out MUAC’S 0.3% Retinol formula or for youthful rejuvenation on full power…our Anti-Aging Power Pack!

 Not sure what products are right for you?
 Check out MUAC’s Free Personalized Skin Assessment to receive your custom recommendations!